Switch to ADA Accessible Theme

 That’s especially true if other circumstantial evidence is also available.
 For example, as a female, Christine is in a protected employment class.
 So, courts look at moves like a reassignment much differently than they would otherwise.

-Connect with a Savvy Los Angeles County Retaliation Attorney
+Connect with a Savvy Los Angeles Retaliation Attorney